turingschool/curriculum/source/projects/store_engine.markdown

 * Practice mixing HTML, CSS, and Rails templates to create an inviting and usable User Interface
 * Differentiate responsibilities between components of the Rails stack

+### Understandings

+Please consider the requirements below non-exhaustive guidelines for building a great store.
+If you know something should be done but it isn't listed below, do it.

 ### Restrictions

 Project implementation may *not* use: